Keymasterkid/CrashWatch/README.md

 - The tracker will continue running until stopped or the bot is restarted
 - After a bot restart, the tracker will automatically recover and continue from where it left off

+## Multi-Server Support

+The bot now supports multiple servers and channels:
+- Run multiple trackers in different channels
+- Each channel maintains its own independent tracking
+- Trackers can be started and stopped independently
+- All trackers are automatically recovered after bot restart

-## Data Persistence
+## Data Persistence and Backup

 The bot automatically saves its state to `crash_data.json`, which includes:
-- Current tracking time
+- Current tracking time for each channel
-- Last crash reporter
+- Last crash reporter for each channel
 - Channel and message information
 - Last update timestamp

+The backup system:
+- Creates automatic backups before saving new data
+- Maintains a backup file (`crash_data.json.backup`)
+- Recovers from backup if the main file is corrupted
+- Preserves data across bot restarts and crashes

 This allows the bot to:
 - Recover after crashes or restarts
 - Continue tracking from the last known state
 - Maintain tracking history
+- Handle multiple servers and channels
+- Protect against data corruption

 ## Configuration